-A will is a formal written and signed statement (legal document), which provides for the distribution of a person's property and other assets, to take effect on that person's death, setting out who gets part or all of a person's property when they die.
+A will is a written and signed document, which provides for the distribution of a person's property and assets on that person's death.
+The will sets out who gets part or all of a person's property when they die.
 Your assets are called your “estate” in a will.

-Remember that a will is for assets in your own name or tenants in common, but not for jointly owned assets.
+Remember that a will is for assets in your own name or property you own as tenants in common, but not for jointly owned assets such as jointly owned property, bank accounts and shares.
 For further information see ‘A note on different forms of asset ownership' below.

 Why make a will?TOP

 The most important reason for making a will is to make sure that, after your death, your assets are distributed in the way you want them to be.
-A will provides certainty that “the right assets, go to the right people, at the right time”.
-Your will can also specify who will act on your behalf in carrying out your directions specified in the will (the ‘executor'), and your preferred funeral arrangements, etc. The executor can be anyone over the age of 18 that you trust to do the job, including one of your relatives or one of your children (of adult age).
+A will provides certainty that, subject to any challenge to the Will, “the right assets, go to the right people, at the right time”.
+Your will can also specify who will act on your behalf in carrying out your directions specified in the will (the ‘executor'), and your preferred funeral arrangement.
+The executor can be anyone over the age of 18 that you trust to do the job, including one of your relatives or one of your children (of adult age).
 The executor can also be (and often is) a beneficiary of the will.

 If you do not leave a will, your property will be distributed in a way laid down by the law.
 When a person dies without leaving a will, they are said to have died “intestate”.
 If you die intestate or your will is invalid, an administrator appointed by the court pays your bills and taxes from your assets, then distributes the remainder, based on a predetermined formula, which may not be how you intended your assets to be distributed.
+The administrator can be anyone with an interest in your estate who makes the application to the court.
 If you die intestate and don't have any living relatives, your estate is paid to the State government.

 How do you make a will?TOP

-A valid will must be in writing and must be signed (executed) and by two people (witnesses) over the age of 18.
+A valid will must be in writing and must be signed (executed) and witnessed by two people over the age of 18.
 It should also be dated at the time of signing.
-Some newsagents sell will forms.
-This standard form is useful because it helps you to remember the most important points to be included.
-For more information on how to validly execute a will and who can be a witness to it, go to the Citizen's Advice Bureau Make A Will page or view their Make A Will factsheet.
+For more information on how to make a will and who can be a witness to it, go to the Citizen's Advice Bureau Make A Will page or view their Make A Will factsheet.
 If you would like help in making your will, you can seek private legal advice or contact the Public Trustee (Department of Justice) to book a Will appointment.